PTB-M4D/PyDynamic/CONTRIBUTING.md

   the [advised tool](#advised-toolset) set and [coding style](#coding-style)
 - open an according issue to submit a feature request and get in touch with other PyDynamic developers and users
-- fork the repository or update the _master_ branch of your fork and create an arbitrary named feature branch from _master_
+- fork the repository or update the _main_ branch of your fork and create an arbitrary named feature branch from _main_
 - decide which package and module your feature should be integrated into
 - if there is no suitable package or module, create a new one and a corresponding module in the _test_ subdirectory with the same name prefixed by _test__